-Product Designer, Mahani Baharum and Set Designer/Maker, Gaia Hannan, met in 2008 while working at a London based design studio specialising in awesome inflatable structures.
-Trained by the best in the industry, Mahani and Gaia share combined years of experience, technical knowledge, quirky aesthetics, and a great working chemistry to create one-of-a-kind inflatable pieces.
-In February 2012, Mahani and Gaia jumped into the unknown with their own brand of high quality, one-of-a-kind inflatables, and Studio Soufflé was born!
+Product Designer Mahani Baharum and Set Designer/Maker Gaia Hannan met in 2008 while working at a London-based design studio, which specialized in custom-made, awesome inflatable structures.
+Trained by the best in the industry, Mahani and Gaia share combined years of experience, technical knowledge, quirky aesthetics, and great working chemistry to create one-of-a-kind, inflatable pieces for promotional events.
+In February 2012, Mahani and Gaia jumped into the unknown with their own brand of high-quality, custom-made awesome inflatable structures, and Studio Soufflé was born!

-Studio Soufflé strives to push the boundary with inflatable technology to create unique and high impact solutions for inflatable event spaces, experiential marketing, retail displays, creative installations, exhibition stands, and more.
+Studio Soufflé strives to push the boundary with inflatable technology to create unique and high-impact solutions and structures for inflatable event spaces, experiential and promotional marketing, retail displays, creative installations, exhibition stands, and more.
 Our personal approach allows clients to be involved in the creative process from concept to creation.
-We offer a fully customized inflatable service, as well as an off-the-shelf range, including inflatable domes and walls which can be customized with corporate colours and branding.
+We offer a fully customized inflatable service, as well as an off-the-shelf range of structures, including inflatable domes and walls which can be customized with corporate colors and branding.

-Giant inflatable installations, bringing characters and distinctive structures to life are one of our specialties.
-Elevating the medium of inflatables from fairground staples to chic, high-end masterpieces, Studio Soufflé constructs fun, whimsical, and unique environments.
-Studio Soufflé has the experience and expertise to turn any humble object (think flower or shoe) into extraordinary inflatables.
-We will work with your team to create something uniquely yours, or customize from a range of off the shelf structures.
-Our catalogue includes a variety of fun and stunning works that in addition to being clever, are also suitably functional.
+We specialize in creating giant custom inflatable installations, bringing characters and distinctive structures to life.
+By elevating the medium of awesome inflatables from fairground staples to chic, high-end masterpieces, Studio Soufflé constructs fun, whimsical, and unique environments.
+Studio Soufflé has the experience and expertise to turn any humble object (think flower or shoe) into extraordinary inflatables either for promotional events, or simply for fun and play.
+We will work with your team to create something uniquely yours, or customize a design from our range of off-the-shelf structures.
+Our catalog includes a variety of fun and stunning inflatable works that are cool, clever, but suitably functional too.

 Selfridges, French Connection, Mathmos, Fab Ice Cream, The Southbank Centre, Kidrobot, Guinness, Jägermeister, Snog Frozen Yogurt, Little Tikes, O Beach Ibiza (Spain), Beakerhead (Canada), The Brewery (London), Louis Vuitton, Cartoon Network, Diesel, MyCreative Ventures (Malaysia)…